Session replay — what it is and how to enable it

 • Disclose session replay in your privacy policy and cookie notice.

-• Enable maskAllInputs: true unless you have a specific reason to record input values.
+• Turn on maskAllInputs: true unless you have a specific reason to record what people type.

 Did this article answer your question?